 - An excess of nitrogen, potassium, sodium, or ammonium

 Powdery mildew can affect the leaves on a pepper plant.
 It’s important to note that while mildew often occurs on older leaves, it can develop at any stage of crop development.
-Mildew on pepper plants can be characterized by a patchy, white powdery growth that eventually covers the entire lower leaf surface.
+A patchy, white powdery growth that eventually covers the entire lower leaf surface can characterize mildew on pepper plants.

 The edges of the infected leaves might roll upwards, exposing fungal growth.
 As a result, the diseased leaves drop from the plants and leave the pepper plant exposed to the sun.
 This exposure can result in sunburn.